rubyonjets/jets-docs/_docs/remote/codebuild.md

 order: 1
 ---

 Jets currently supports using CodeBuild as the remote runner.
 This CodeBuild project is created as part of the Jets "bootstrap" deployment.
+CodeBuild provides the raw horsepower, internet speed, and CPU architecture.
+IE: arm64 vs x86_64

 ## CodeBuild Project Properties